hackolade/fetch/README.md

 ## Release process

+1. Open a pull request to bump the semantic `version` in [package.json](./package.json).
+1. Set the title of your pull request to `Release v<major>.<minor>.<patch>`.
+1. Document the content of the release in the description of your pull request.
-1. Bump the semantic `version` in [package.json](./package.json).
-Push/merge that change into the branch that you plan to release (`develop` typically).
+1. Merge the pull request into the branch that you plan to release (`develop` typically).
 1. Trigger [the release workflow](https://github.com/hackolade/fetch/actions/workflows/release.yml) from the GitHub *Actions* for that branch.
 It will publish the library to the NPM registry as [@hackolade/fetch](https://www.npmjs.com/package/@hackolade/fetch).
-It will also create a GitHub release.
+It will also create a [GitHub release](https://github.com/hackolade/fetch/releases) with the same description as the pull request you created.

 ## Tests components